WICG/Realms-Initialization-Control/README.md

 Initialization of same origin realms in an application should be under that application's control.

-This proposal describes an opt-in capability to set a script to be loaded first, everytime a same origin realm with synchronous access to the main execution environment of the application is created.
+This proposal describes an opt-in capability to set a script to be loaded first for both the main execution environment of the application (aka top) and every other same origin realm with synchronous access to it when is created.

 For it to be safe to use, some crucial properties/limitations must apply: